khairulhasanmd/OpenBBTerminal/website/content/terminal/quickstart/installation.md

 #### 3. Drag Folder

-**Step 3:** Click and drag the OpenBB Terminal folder and hold it over the Applications shortcut.
-This opens a new Finder window, then drag the OpenBB Terminal folder into the Applications folder.
+**Step 3:** Click and drag the Finance Analysis folder and hold it over the Applications shortcut.
+This opens a new Finder window, then drag the Finance Analysis folder into the Applications folder.

 ![MacOS Installation](https://user-images.githubusercontent.com/11668535/173027899-9b25ae4f-1eef-462c-9dc9-86086e9cf197.png)

 #### 4. Unmount DMG

-**Step 4:** Unmount the installer, by "Ejecting OpenBB Terminal" from, locations, in Finder.
+**Step 4:** Unmount the installer, by "Ejecting Finance Analysis" from, locations, in Finder.

 #### 5. Launch

-**Step 5:** Launch the application by double-clicking on the `OpenBB Terminal` application.
+**Step 5:** Launch the application by double-clicking on the `Finance Analysis` application.

 **Note:** During the first launch, a warning message may appear.
 Click, "Open".